iamovrhere/friend-list-on-rails/README.md

 # Friend List on Rails

-The actual app is inside the [`friend-list-on-rails`](./friend-list-on-rails) directory.
+The ruby code is inside the [`friend-list-on-rails`](./friend-list-on-rails) directory.

+The docker file & scripts are a docker-compose wrapper so I have a clean, portable, stable environment to work with.

+A quick crash course to get me clued into Ruby on Rails before digging into it more.
 Based on the video ["Learn Ruby on Rails - Full Course" by  freeCodeCamp.org](https://www.youtube.com/watch?v=fmyvWz5TUWg).

-A quick crash course to get me clued into Ruby on Rails before applying to a company I'm interested in.

-The docker file + scripts are just a docker compose wrapper so I have a clean environment to work with.

 ## Installation